 R.Y.
 99 Ghoddic Tribes are invited from The Dying Lands east of the sea to fight with The House of Hart against The Empire.
 These warriors are later granted land and a kingdom and become the House of Arko.

 The Ghoddic tribes settle in The Realm and found the House of Arko.

-The Iztani seize the entire southern peninsula of the Realm but are never able to completely break the Wyddic resistance north of the Delta.
-A syncretized culture of Iztani and Haartii traditions begins to form in spite of the war.
+R.Y.
+102 By this year The Iztani have colonized the entire southern peninsula of the Realm but are never able to completely break the Wyddic resistance north of the Delta.
+A syncretized culture of Iztani and Haartii traditions begins to form in spite of the wars.